Intravenous access devices

 Hickman lines are used for long-term intravenous administration of medicines such as chemotherapy.
 Hickman lines, PICC lines, and portacaths might all be used by patients receiving long-term intravenous therapy at home.

-Finally, this diagram illustrates a method by which IV access devices can be selected in practice; it is included here courtesy of the originator, Katie Scales, and the Injectable Medicine Guide.
+Finally, this diagram illustrates a method by which IV access devices can be selected in practice; it is included here courtesy of the originator, Katie Scales, and the NHS Injectable Medicine Guide.

 Flushing administration lines